thejamesgore/comp-sci/1 - Sorting Algorithms Visualiser.md

 4. **Algorithm Explanation Panel**:

    - Text area or modal that explains the steps of the selected algorithm in plain language.
-   - Optional: An animated or step-by-step textual guide that synchronizes with the visualizer to highlight what the algorithm is doing at each step.
+   - Optional: An animated or step-by-step textual guide that synchronizes with the visualiser to highlight what the algorithm is doing at each step.

 5. **Statistics Panel**: